gorkhadev/gorkha.dev/syllabus/ruby-on-rails/section-one/setup-environment.md

 # Git and GitHub setup

-We'll be using Git for our version control system which has become a default version control system for most of the developers.
+We'll be using Git for our version control system.
+Git has become a default version control system for many developers.

+It is the heart of hosting services such as Github, Bitbucket, Gitlab and others.
-It also integrates well with [GitHub](https://github.com){:target="\_blank"} account.
-If you don't already have a GitHub account, make sure to create one.
+If you don't already have a [GitHub](https://github.com){:target="\_blank"} account, make sure to create one.

 Now, replace the `your name` and `your email` in the following steps with the ones you used for your GitHub account.